1wunderkind/loopgpt-backend/docs/privacy/data-handling.md

 > If you proceed to checkout, you will be redirected to a third-party provider who may request address information to fulfill your order.

 This "Address-First Handoff" ensures that your sensitive delivery information is provided directly to the merchant, never to us.

+## Security Note
+All commerce tokens are signed using a server-side `JWT_SECRET` that must be configured in the environment.
+We do not use default or hardcoded secrets.